-- A. On-Call Pay - 1.
-When an employee is assigned on-call duty by the department, the employee shall be informed in writing, in advance whenever practicable, of the dates and inclusive hours of such assignment; the employee shall be compensated at one-fourth (1/4) of his/her base rate of pay rate for such assignment.
+A. On-Call Pay

+- When an employee is assigned on-call duty by the department, the employee shall be informed in writing, in advance whenever practicable, of the dates and inclusive hours of such assignment; the employee shall be compensated at one-fourth (1/4) of hit-heir base rate of pay rate for such assignment.
 When called back, employees shall not receive on-call pay during the hours called back. - 2.
-On-call duty requires the employee so assigned to (1) be reachable by telephone or other communications device, (2) be able to report to work in a reasonable time, and (3) refrain from activities which might impair his/her ability to perform assigned duties. - 3.
-When a shift or staff employee has been placed on-call on his/her scheduled day off because he/she is required to be a witness in a matter directly related to his/her assigned duties as an Authority employee or as an employee for a fire agency that was transitioned into the Authority and such an employee is not a party to the litigation, the on-call compensation provided herein shall not be subject to the provisions of Section 6.A of this Article. - B. Call-Back Pay - 1.
-When a shift employee who works a fifty-six (56) hour average duty week returns to work because of an Authority request made after the employee has completed his/her normal work shift and left the work station, the employee shall be credited with five and six-tenths (5.6) hours work plus any hours of work in excess of five and six-tenths (5.6) hours in which the employee continuously engaged in work for which he/she was called back.
+On-call duty requires the employee so assigned to (1) be reachable by telephone or other communications device, (2) be able to report to work in a reasonable time, and (3) refrain from activities which might impair his/hertheir ability to perform assigned duties. - 3.
+When a shift or staff employee has been placed on-call on his/hertheir scheduled day off because he/shethey are is required to be a witness in a matter directly related to his/hertheir assigned duties as an Authority employee or as an employee for a fire agency that was transitioned into the Authority and such an employee is not a party to the litigation, the on-call compensation provided herein shall not be subject to the provisions of Section 6.A of this Article.

+B. Call-Back Pay

+1. When a shift employee who works a fifty-six (56) hour average duty week returns to work because of an Authority request made after the employee has completed his/hertheir normal work shift and left the work station (except for a call back for an administrative interview as noted in this paragraph B(1)), the employee shall be credited with five and six-tenths (5.6) hours work plus any hours of work in excess of five and six-tenths (5.6) hours in which the employee continuously engaged in work for which he/shethey were was called back.
+If an employee is called back for an administrative interview, the employee shall be credited with two and eight-tenths (2.8) hours work, plus any hours of work in excess of two and eight-tenths (2.8) hours in which the employee continuously engaged in work for which they were called back.